LiveHelperChat/elasticsearch/readme.md

 ### Author
 Remigijus Kiminas, Live Helper Chat

+### ElasticSearch versions support
+ - For ElasticSearch 7 use master branch
+ - For ElasticSearch 5-6 use master-5.x-6.x branch

 ## Description
 This plugin enables statistic generation using only Elastic Search.
 MySQL is not a good solution for statistic generation, but Elastic Search does great job on that.
  - Eliminates MySQL Queries in statistic generation